pnp/blog/content/microsoft-viva-and-spfx-community-call/2023-04-20/index.md

 [17:19](https://youtu.be/AJ-zFICSyXY?t=1039) – Demo – The Canary in the coalmine or how to keep an eye on the SharePoint Search updates - [Kasper Bo Larsen](https://twitter.com/kasperbolarsen) (Fellowmind) \| @kasperbolarsen

-[23:43](https://youtu.be/AJ-zFICSyXY?t=1423) – Demo – Building Service Health solution for Microsoft 365 with SharePoint Framework - [Harminder Singh](https://ineleccom-my.sharepoint.com/personal/andrb_inelec_com/Documents/Desktop/SharePoint%20Videos/April%2020%20-%20SPFx%20Client-side%20call/Harminder%20Singh) (Nagarro) \| @Harminder_Sethi

-[33:23](https://youtu.be/AJ-zFICSyXY?t=2003) – Demo – Introduction to hTWOo v2.0 - a better Fluent UI framework - [Stefan Bauer](https://ineleccom-my.sharepoint.com/personal/andrb_inelec_com/Documents/Desktop/SharePoint%20Videos/April%2020%20-%20SPFx%20Client-side%20call/Stefan%20Bauer) (N8D) \| @StfBauer
+[33:23](https://youtu.be/AJ-zFICSyXY?t=2003) – Demo – Introduction to hTWOo v2.0 - a better Fluent UI framework

 [52:34](https://youtu.be/AJ-zFICSyXY?t=3154) – Closing